app-generator/docs-old/content/bootstrap-template/adminlte.md

 $ npm run production
 ```

-If all goes well, we should see AdminLTE running in the browser.&#x20;
+If all goes well, we should see AdminLTE running in the browser.